-In some cases, if you have to travel for doctor's appointments that are not available near your home, Health Plan can cover travel expenses such as meals, hotel stays, and other related expenses such as parking, tolls, etc. They may also be covered for someone who is traveling with you to help you with your appointment or someone who is donating an organ to you for an organ transplant.
-You need to request pre-approval (prior authorization) for these services by contacting Health Plan at 1-888-936-PLAN (7526) (TTY 711).
+In some cases, if you have to travel for doctor's appointments that are not available near your home, Health Plan can cover travel expenses such as meals, hotel stays, and other related expenses such as parking, tolls, etc. These travel expenses may also be covered for someone who is traveling with you to help you with your appointment or someone who is donating an organ to you for an organ transplant.
+You need to request pre-approval (prior authorization) for these services by contacting Health Plan at 1-888-936-PLAN (7526), TTY 711.